SunWorks Solar and the National Solar Tour

 Sunworks Solar will be making several solar homes and business open to the public this Saturday, October 5th, from 10 am to 4 pm as part of the nonprofit American Solar Energy Society’s (ASES) 18th Annual, National Solar Tour, the world’s largest grassroots solar event.

-The tour offers participants the opportunity to view homes and buildings and see how their neighbors are using solar energy, energy efficiency, and other sustainable technologies to reduce their monthly utility bills and help tackle climate change.
+The tour offers participants the opportunity to view homes and buildings and see how their neighbors are using solar energy, energy efficiency, and other sustainable technologies to reduce their monthly utility bills wow gold and help tackle climate change.

 Residents interested in exploring the solar properties that will open around Jacksonville this Saturday are encouraged to begin at Sunworks Solar’s headquarters at 5191 Shawland Rd.
 Jacksonville FL 32254.
 Here they can receive maps of the properties participating in the tour and listen to a presentation on the state of the solar industry in Jacksonville.